CW3E/Ensemble-DA-Cycling-Template/README.md

 ## Installing MPAS, WRF and GSI
 It is assumed that there is a suitable installation of MPAS and / or WRF available on the HPC system.
-Basic build examples for WRF, MPAS and their dependencies from source can be found in the [template archive](https://github.com/CW3E/Ensemble-DA-Cycling-Template/tree/main/settings/template_archive/build_examples) in this repository.
-This repository also includes a [build example for GSI](https://github.com/CW3E/Ensemble-DA-Cycling-Template/blob/main/settings/template_archive/build_examples/make_GSI-HPC-STACK.sh) building GSI with the HPC Stack providing the underlying dependencies.
+Basic build examples for WPS, WRF, WRFDA, MPAS and their dependencies from source can be found in the [template archive](https://github.com/CW3E/Ensemble-DA-Cycling-Template/tree/main/settings/template_archive/build_examples) in this repository.
+This repository also includes a [build example for GSI](https://github.com/CW3E/Ensemble-DA-Cycling-Template/blob/main/settings/template_archive/build_examples/make_GSI-HPC-STACK.sh) compiling GSI versus the HPC Stack, which provides the underlying dependencies.
 The build is loosely integrated to the repository in that it references a site configuration for code deployment with example [HPC Stack Environment configuration](https://github.com/CW3E/Ensemble-DA-Cycling-Template/blob/main/settings/sites/expanse-cwp168/config_NOAA_HPC_STACK.sh) and